Canon 1D Mark IV vs Panasonic LX15

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 1D Mark IV and LX15 can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Panasonic LX15 Manual.

 So what is the bottom line?
 Is the Canon 1D Mark IV better than the Panasonic LX15 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.